MattGaughan2022/myFlix-Angular-client/README.md

 # myFlix Angular Web App

+Using a MERN stack API ([repo](https://github.com/MattGaughan2022/nodeMovieAPI)), the app was made to test the use of Angular with the API endpoints created prior to this project.
+The user can create, login with, and manage their own account (editing and deletion).
+They also have access to features like viewing various movie data, and (un)favoriting movies from a user's list.

+## Walkthrough

-Using a MERN stack API ([repo](https://github.com/MattGaughan2022/nodeMovieAPI)), the user is able to register and login to a movie database.
+The user is met with a home page and able to register/login to a movie database.

 ![image](https://github.com/MattGaughan2022/myFlix-Angular-client/assets/80429635/deb1afdb-fe0e-4f0c-b786-1783270ef80e)